Partnership Investment Challenge 2017

-We want to invest in change, supporting sustainable ideas and relationships that embed cultural education.
 We are looking for long-term, sustainable improvements in capacity and structure, changing practice and developing strategic partnerships.
 We will not fund one off projects where the sole outcomes are experiences for children and young people nor work where the main outcome is an artistic product.
 We are particularly interested in work which:

 - Improves equality of access between children from different backgrounds

 - Sustainably enhances the consistency, quality and quantity of provision

 - Enhances personal outcomes for children and young people, such as resilience and wellbeing

 The Partnership Investment Challenge is open to any organisation or partnership working with or supporting children and young people in the North East of England, either strategically or at a grass-roots level.
 You might be in the culture, education, health and wellbeing, or children and young people sector, or in another area entirely, but you must have a desire and evidenced need to engage in high quality cultural education for children and young people.